 Close Elections We study how narrow shifts into, or out of, single-party control (discussed in Section 3.2) affect tax evasion and our measure of enforcement (discussed in Section 3.3).
 Close elections are defined as elections that lie within the optimal bandwidth for RDD estimation proposed by Imbens and Kalanyaramanan (2012) - IK in the following.
 When applied to our data, their algorithm returns a bandwidth just above 3 percentage points.
 We also consider alternative definitions with half and double the optimal IK bandwidth.
-The number of close elections is sizeable with all three definitions - 883, 1877 and 3470 elections respectively over the entire sample period.24
+The number of close elections is sizeable with all three definitions - 883, 1877 and 3470 elections respectively over the entire sample period.23

-The Impact Effects of Majority Shifts We now show that narrow shifts in and out of single-party council majority systematically affect the levels of tax evasion and enforcement $(G(v{c,t}^)$ and $m{c,t}$ in the model).
+The Impact Effects of Majority Shifts We now show that narrow shifts in and out of single-party council majority systematically affect the levels of tax evasion and enforcement $(G(v{c,t}^))$ and $m{c,t}$ in the model).
 Figure 2 already gave some evidence in support of this possibility, which we now explore in a more systematic way.
-To that end, Table 2 presents
+To that end, Table 2 presents RDD estimates of the impact effects of a random switch into single-party majority.
+The upper pane shows estimates for tax evasion while the lower pane shows estimates for enforcement.
+The specification throughout the table is an RDD-design based on local-linear regression within narrow intervals, namely the optimal IK bandwidth, as well as half and double this bandwidth.
+In each panel, we show four sets of estimates, with (i) no controls, (ii) council fixed effects, (iii) these plus year fixed effects, and (iv) these plus controls for tax liability and (log) per-capita income.

-$^{^{24}{\}rm Figure}$ A4 in the Online Appendix plots the number of close elections in all sample years according to the three bandwidth sizes
+$^{^{23}{\}rm Figure}$ A4 in the Online Appendix plots the number of close elections in all sample years according to the three bandwidth sizes